advaitpaliwal/reminisc/reminisc/api/README.md

 - **Method**: `POST`
 - **Request Body**:
   - `query` (string): The user input to be classified.
+  - `user_id` (string): The ID of the user associated with the input.
 - **Response**:
   - `should_store_memory` (boolean): Indicates whether the input should be stored as a memory.
-- **Description**: Classifies the user input to determine if it should be stored as a memory.
+- **Description**: Classifies the user input to determine if it should be stored as a memory for the specified user.

 ### Process User Input